European Policy Centre (EPC)

 In line with its multi-constituency approach, members of the EPC comprise companies, professional and business federations, trade unions, diplomatic missions, regional and local bodies, as well as NGOs representing a broad range of civil society interests, foundations, international and religious organisations.
 The EPC has around 340 member organisations.
 Membership changes throughout the year and the latest information can be found on the EPC website which is regularly updated: http://www.epc.eu/members_list

 The activities are carried out in in the framework of 5 multiannual programmes encompassing research/analysis, expert seminars, public conferences and publications: European Politics and Institutions (EPI), European Migration and Diversity (EMD); Europe's Political Economy (EPE), Sustainable Prosperity for Europe (SPE), Social Europe & Wellbeing (SEW) and Europe in the World (EIW), as well as 1 flagship project, Connecting Europe.
 For more information and for details of the individual projects, see the Programmes section on our website: https://www.epc.eu/en/programmes

 The EPC is an independent think tank that supports European integration, with a multi-constituency membership.
 As such, it does not represent any individual interest group and does not allocate funds for lobbying or for "representing interests to EU institutions" (see financial data section below).
 It seeks to raise awareness and promote debate through its events and publications.
 All our acitivities are directed towards influencing EU policy making.

 Person with legal responsibility

-The EPC has an international network of around 350 member organisations divided into the following main categories: corporate; professional and business associations, diplomatic, non-governmental organisations, foundations, regional and local authorities. the latest list of members can be found on our website: http://www.epc.eu/members_list.php
+The EPC has an international network of around 340 member organisations divided into the following main categories: corporate; professional and business associations, diplomatic, non-governmental organisations, foundations, regional and local authorities.
+The latest list of members can be found on our website: https://www.epc.eu/en/members

 Procurement from EU institutions